What is it?

 In order to invert the Wii VC stick mapping for a GameCube controller, the same inverse mapping function is used.
 However, before the GameCube controller stick values can be passed into the inverse Wii VC mapping function, they first have to be shifted and squashed in order to fit into the range of a Nintendo 64 controller's analogue stick.
 In order to achieve full range in the diagonals, the corners also need to be stretched to fit the shape of the N64 stick.

-Different adapters have their own mappings for this, and my adapter has two built-in mappings which can be used.
-One is my own custom mapping, and the other is a mapping identical to the GC->N64 Raphnet Version 2.0 adapter mapping.
+Different adapters have their own mappings for this, and my adapter has 4 built-in mappings which can be used.
+One is my own custom mapping which is adjustable, and the other 3 mappings are identical to the GC->N64 Raphnet adapter mappings (V2.0, simple and extended).

 Here is a plot of the possible range of the stick of an official GameCube controller: